jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d7088d2066dac7142a6d79a
+id: 5d708ab5066dac7142a6d79b
-title: Part 72
+title: Part 73
 challengeType: 0
-dashedName: part-72
+dashedName: part-73
 ---

 # --description--

-Once a player has the best weapon, they can't buy another one.
-Wrap all the code in the `buyWeapon` function inside another `if` statement.
-The condition should check if `currentWeapon` is less than 3 (the index of the last weapon).
+At some point in the future, you may want to add more weapons.
+Instead of checking if `currentWeapon` is less than three, check if `currentWeapon` is less than the length of the `weapons` array.
+For example, here is how you would get the length of an array called `arr`: `arr.length`.

 # --hints--